-Perhaps one of the greatest challenges currently confronting the Autism community is the diversity of Autism itself and, the associated challenges this presents Autistic adults, parents, professionals, schools and service providers in having a shared understanding of Autism and its diagnosis, and a cohesive approach to interventions, research, inclusiveness and the myriad of other Autism matters that influence the day to day lives of those on the spectrum.
+Perhaps one of the greatest challenges currently confronting the Autism community is the diversity of Autism itself and the associated challenges this presents Autistic individuals, parents, professionals, schools and service providers in having a shared understanding of Autism – what it is, and what it is not.

 The diversity of Autism is often further complicated, for many, by:

 • Different (and often inaccurate) perceptions of what Autism is, and what it is not.

 • ‘Lumping’ the challenges of co-concurring conditions under the Autism umbrella and / or confusing co-concurring conditions an Autistic individual may have, with Autism.